-Logistics and e-Commerce: In Pakistan, business-to-consumer (B2C) e-Commerce model has grown significantly in the last few years and this trend is likely to continue.
+Logistics and e-commerce: In Pakistan, business-to-consumer (B2C) e-commerce model has grown significantly in the last few years and this trend is likely to continue.
 Logistics play a pivotal role in the B2C model.
 The main area of concern to be addressed is system automation of B2C players and third-party-logistics (3PL) businesses.
-In addition, within the framework of Pakistan's National Transport Policy a policy on logistics shall be formulated to address concerns relating to e-Commerce industry including expeditious processing for export of low-priced small consumer goods.
+In addition, within the framework of Pakistan's National Transport Policy a policy on logistics shall be formulated to address concerns relating to e-commerce industry including expeditious processing for export of low-priced small consumer goods.
+In addition to domestic policy a cross border logistics and e-commerce policy with detailed rules, regulations, tax incentive structure and guidelines shall be formulated to allow Pakistani enterprises to do business with foreign enterprises.

-Data protection and Investment: Data is termed as 'oil' of the digital industry and is the most valuable resource in the digital economy.
-To unleash the true potential of e-Commerce, it is essential to have effective data protection laws and enable local digital industry to make proper use of the data generated in Pakistan.
-Ministry of Information Technology and Telecommunication (MoITT) has recently initiated the process of formulating Pakistan Cloud Policy and Draft Data Protection Act is at an advance stage of consultations.
-The said policy will also address issues concerning data protection in e-Commerce.
-Investment in e-Commerce and digitization of the economy is a priority area and BoI will come up with an incentive mechanism.
+Data protection, Data sovereignty and Localization: Data is termed as 'oil' of the digital industry and is the most valuable resource in the digital economy.
+To unleash the true potential of e-commerce, it is essential to localize the data generated in Pakistan and prevent its transfer to any other country or any entity not incorporated in Pakistan for the utilization of local digital industry.
+At present, Ministry of Information Technology and Telecommunication (MoITT) is in the process of formulating Pakistan Cloud Policy.
+The said policy should also address issues concerning e-commerce.